 Accreditation and Licensure

-Cranbrook Academy of Art is accredited by the Higher Learning Commission North Central Association (HLC-NCA) and the National Association of Schools of Art and Design.
+Cranbrook Academy of Art is accredited by the Higher Learning Commission (HLC).
+The Academy’s MFA programs are accredited by the National Association of Schools of Art and Design.
 The Architecture program is not professionally accredited.
 Any person may review documents describing the Academy’s accreditation and licensing by contacting Judy Dyki, Library Director (248-645-3364), or Leslie Tobakos, Registrar, Financial Aid & Admissions Manager (248-645-3360).

 Transfer Credit Policy